alvindivina08/Alvin_Divina_Practice_Project/README.md

 To run these test we are going to need 4 things.
 1. IntelliJ IDE with TestNG plugin
+2. download Chrome
-2. pull this code to your IDE
+3. pull this code to your IDE
-3. download dependencies including external dependencies. (webdrivermanger.jar and testNG.jar)
+4. download dependencies including external dependencies. (webdrivermanger.jar and testNG.jar)
-4. right click testng.xml and run it. make sure to not change the thread count.
+5. right click testng.xml and run it. make sure to not change the thread count.

 This automation is running successfull parallel execution using Threadlocal driver.